collinL34/PokemonGeneratorGem/README.md

   PokemonGenerator.name() => "Staravia"
 ```

-To get a type of pokemon you call this method.
+To get a type of pokemon you call this method which will either return a string or an array containing strings of the different type that pokemon has.
 ```ruby
   PokemonGenerator.type() => "Water"
 ```